michaelcoyote/flask-microblog/readme.md

 however I'm putting possibly useful information here so I don't have to dig through docs to look this up later if I need it.

+### Startup

+`flask run` in the correct `venv` will get you there.

 #### Schema changes

 In [Ch.
 4](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) there are important steps documented that need to be taken when you make a change to the db schema.

 The first one is `flask db migrate` which examines the db as described in the `models.py` and autogenerates a script to migrate from the current schema to